-Initially, the Libra Blockchain only grants votes to Founding Members, entities that: (1) meet a set of predefined Founding Member eligibility criteria [46] and (2) own Libra Investment Tokens purchased in exchange for their investment in the ecosystem.
+Initially, the Libra Blockchain only grants votes to Founding Members, entities that: (1) meet a set of predefined Founding Member eligibility criteria [46] and (2) commit a certain amount into the project.
 These rules help to ensure the security requirements of having a safe and live validator set.
 Using the Founding Member eligibility criteria ensures that the Founding Members are organizations with established reputations, making it unlikely that they would act maliciously, and suggesting that they will apply diligence in defending their validator against outside attacks.
-Libra Investment Tokens represent an expectation of returns from interest on the reserve, further incentivizing the validators to keep the system operational.
-Because the assets in the reserve are low-risk and low-yield, excess returns for early investors will only materialize if the network is successful and the reserve grows substantially in size.